-This post is brought to you in partnership with Shea Homes.
+This post is brought to you in partnership with Empire Communities.
 All opinions are our own.

-If an area that is overflowing with eclectic restaurants, live music venues and colorful murals sounds like your ideal place to call home, check out the newest three-story townhomes by Shea Homes: 36th and Holt by Shea Urban.
+If an area that is overflowing with eclectic restaurants, live music venues and colorful murals sounds like your ideal place to call home, check out the newest three- and four-story townhomes by Empire Communities.

 Eat & Drink

 Whether you’re exploring NoDa in the morning or evening, there’s an array of funky and inventive eateries to choose from.
-Start the day off with caffeine from Smelly Cat Coffeehouse, a local favorite, or try Trade and Lore, known for their coffee on tap.
-Fuel up on a breakfast burrito from JackBeagle’s or enjoy a cinnamon sugar doughnut from the walk-up window at Reigning Doughnuts.
+Start the day off with caffeine from Smelly Cat Coffeehouse, a local favorite, or try Salud Cerveceria, known for their coffee on tap.
+Fuel up on a breakfast burrito from JackBeagle’s, go for a breakfast sandwich at NoDa Bodega or enjoy a cinnamon sugar doughnut from the walk-up window at Reigning Doughnuts.

 Ready for a mid-day pick-me-up?
 NoDa is filled with an array of breweries—from microbreweries to craft brewpubs.
-Heist Brewery opened its doors in 2012, while Wooden Robot Brewery opened its second location just this year: The Chamber by Wooden Robot.
-Stop by Bold Missy Brewery for beers named for famous women, Protagonist Clubhouse, a modern-day nano-brewery, or Divine Barrel for a classic craft brew.
-Don’t forget to grab a six-pack from Salud Beer Shop, recently voted the “Best Beer Bar” in the nation.
+Heist Brewery opened its doors in 2012, while Wooden Robot Brewery opened its second location: The Chamber by Wooden Robot.
+Stop by Protagonist Clubhouse, a modern-day nano-brewery, or Divine Barrel for a classic craft brew.
+Don’t forget to grab a six-pack from Salud Beer Shop, voted the “Best Beer Bar” in the nation.
 If cocktails or other libations are more your thing, check out Idlewild, a no-menu craft cocktail bar, or sip a custom-made sangria on a porch swing at NoDa Company Store.

-Hope you saved room for some delicious Southern delicacies.
+Hope you saved room for delicious Southern delicacies.
 At Haberdish, order their fried chicken and mac and cheese—you won’t regret it.
-For a more casual experience, grab an “All the Way” burger at Brooks’ Sandwich House or the Down South Grilled Cheese at NoDa Bodega.
+For a more casual experience, grab an “All the Way” burger at Brooks’ Sandwich House or the Chicken and Waffles at Local Loaf.
 Other notable NoDa dining spots include Deejai NoDa, a Thai street food noodle bar, Sabor Latin Street Grill, a Charlotte concept focusing on authentic menu offerings from El Salvador to Colombia, and Le’s Sandwiches and Café, a Vietnamese banh mi sandwich shop.